I’m excited to announce we’re in pre-production for “standby” — a short film I’ve written and will be directing.

 Every play, every musical you see has a team of hard-working standbys sitting backstage.

-Standby is my tribute to those unsung actors — a valentine to the theater.
+Standby is my tribute to those unsung actors —

 (I promise not to inundate you!)